SPORTT sack CEO Montserin, Blake and three more staffers; ex-employees vow to sue Gov’t

 Sport Company of Trinidad and Tobago (SPORTT) CEO Adam Montserin and facility manager Anthony Blake were among five executive level employees who were sacked today, after the completion of a forensic audit of the company.

-The audit was done by PWC, on instruction from the Ministry of the Attorney General.
+The audit was done by PWC, who was supposedly hired by the Ministry of the Attorney General.
 Wired868 understands that Jeewan Kowlessar (Internal Auditor), Naveen Maraj (Legal Officer) and Mellie Price (Project Administrator) complete the list of fired SPORTT staffers.

 The five were among eight SPORTT staff members who were sent on administrative leave in mid-July to facilitate the audit.
 The eight staff members were initially suspended for 45 days but, in the end, it took three and a half months before a decision was reached.